Alexjoshua14/Vibe/README.md

 # Vibe
 ____

 ##### Vibe is a music-centric social media application in early development.
-Currently utilizing Next.js, NextAuth.js, Tailwind CSS, and Framer Motion, this application aims to provide an enjoyable way to share and discover music with friends.
+Currently utilizing Next.js, NextAuth.js, Spotify API, Tailwind CSS, and Framer Motion, this application aims to provide an enjoyable way to share and discover music with friends.
 ____

 ## Starting a preview